sphinx-doc/sphinx/doc/tutorial/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Themes, on the other hand, are a particular class of extensions that allow you
 to customize the appearance of your documentation.
-Again, Sphinx has several
+Sphinx has several
 :ref:`built-in themes <builtin-themes>`, and there are also third-party ones.

 For example, to use the `Furo <https://pradyunsg.me/furo/>`_ third-party theme